maheshrijal/notes/docs/aws/ec2.md

 EBS (Elastic Block Store) volume is a network drive that is attached to EC2 instance while they run.
 It allows for data persistence even after instance termination.

-- Some EBS volume supoprt multi attach (Can be attached to multiple EC2 instances.)
+- Some EBS volume support multi attach (Can be attached to multiple EC2 instances.)
 - EBS volumes are bound to a specific AZ
 - In the free tier 30GB of EBS storage is allowed per month
 - Uses the network to communicate to the instance (Latency)
 - Can be detached from a instance & attached to another one quickly
 - Have provisioned capacity (Size in GB & IOPS)
 - EBS volumes have a delete on termination option when creating EC2 instances.
-(Delete on termination is enabled on root volume by default but on on EBS volume)
+(Delete on termination is enabled on root volume by default but not on EBS volume)

 #### EBS Snapshot